-The turbulent heat flux response to SST is a key process that drives the responses in turbulent momentum flux to SST.
-The strong variability in ocean surface currents at mesoscales also affect the wind stress through the relative motion of the surface winds and currents.
+The turbulent heat flux response to SST is a crucial process that drives the responses in turbulent momentum flux to SST.
+The variability in ocean surface currents at mesoscales also affects the wind stress through the relative motion of the surface winds and currents.
 The most immediate local atmospheric response to SST and surface currents is initially confined to the MABL.
-The wind and wind stress responses mainly result from a dynamical adjustment of the MABL pressure and vertical turbulent stress profile distinct from simple adjustments of the surface layer logarithmic wind profile (e.g., Small et al. 2008; O'Neill 2012; Renault et al. 2016a).
+The wind and wind stress responses mainly result from a dynamical adjustment of the MABL pressure and vertical turbulent stress profile distinct from simple adjustments of the surface layer logarithmic wind profile (Small et al. 2008; O'Neill 2012; Renault et al. 2016a), the relative importance of which strongly depends upon background wind condition (e.g, Schneider and Qiu 2015; Byrne et al. 2015; Section 2c).